python/cpython/Doc/library/datetime.rst

    on platforms where the native C
-   :c:func:`ctime` function (which :func:`time.ctime` invokes, but which :meth:`date.ctime` does not invoke) conforms to the C standard.
+   :c:func:`ctime` function (which :func:`time.ctime` invokes, but which :meth:`.date.ctime` does not invoke) conforms to the C standard.

 .. method:: date.strftime(format)

-   Return a string representing the date, controlled by an explicit *format* string.
+   Return a string representing the :class:`.date`, controlled by an explicit *format* string.
    Format codes referring to hours, minutes or seconds will see ``0`` values.
 For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.